Lords of Thunder: Sega CD

 Lords of Thunder on Sega CD received a mixture of opinions from critics.
-Electronic Gaming Monthlys four reviewers described it as dramatically inferior to the TurboDuo version, and commenting that it had become outdated since the aforementioned TurboDuo version was released.
-GameFans three reviewers stated that the game was still a good shooter on Sega CD but criticized the washed out colors, re-recorded cutscenes and easier difficulty compared to the TurboGrafx original.
-GamePros The Unknown Gamer remarked that though its colors aren't as sharp and bright as the TurboDuo version's, the Sega CD version is nonetheless "a fairly close port" and helps fill a niche on a system with very few traditional shooters.
+Electronic Gaming Monthlys four reviewers described it as dramatically inferior to the TurboDuo version, and commented that it had become outdated since the TurboDuo version was released.
+GameFans three reviewers stated that the game was still a good shooter on Sega CD but criticized the washed out colors, re-recorded cutscenes and easier difficulty compared to the TurboDuo original.
+GamePro remarked that though its colors are not as sharp and bright as the TurboDuo version's, the Sega CD version is nonetheless "a fairly close port" and helps fill a niche on a system with very few traditional shooters.
 Next Generation felt it was similar to Forgotten Worlds and stated that "the game has its moments, but you've seen them, and played them through hundreds of times before as well.
 Go away!".
 VideoGames Geoff Higgins regarded it as a welcomed addition to the Sega CD library but criticized its low difficulty level.

-MAN!ACs Martin Gaksch expressed his preference for a Mega-CD conversion of Gate of Thunder but nevertheless, he praised the game for its graphical design, rock music and varied action but criticized its audio balancing issues and low difficulty.
-Mega Fun Martin Weidner noted that the visuals were much pale in comparison to the TurboDuo original, criticizing the instances where sprite flickering occurred and lack of fine-tuning.
+MAN!ACs Martin Gaksch expressed his preference for a Mega-CD conversion of Gate of Thunder.
+He praised the game for its graphical design, rock music and varied action but criticized its audio balancing issues and low difficulty.
+Mega Fun Martin Weidner said that the visuals pale in comparison to the TurboDuo original, criticizing the instances where sprite flickering occurred and lack of fine-tuning.
 Despite this, Weidner called it a "very good game" due to its level design, power-up system and guitar tracks.
 Video Games Wolfgang Schaedle regarded the title's audiovisual presentation as inspiring despite its age, giving positive remarks to the varied stages, enemy patterns and near-lack of slowdown.
-Superjuegoss Bruno Sol noted that stage backgrounds suffered due to the system's inferior 64 color palette and criticized audio balancing issues and low difficulty.
+Superjuegoss Bruno Sol said that stage backgrounds suffered due to the system's inferior 64 color palette and criticized audio balancing issues and low difficulty.
 Regardless, Sol commended the lack of slowdown and flickering, hard rock soundtrack and playability, stating that "Without being a masterpiece, Lords of Thunder is probably the best shoot 'em up released for the Mega CD console since the consecration of Silpheed, back in the fall of the year 1993."